Collections Area Contacts

 In an important milestone, the first initial batch of restored music books was delivered to the library from the Recovery Center in a small ceremony on Friday, March 14, 2008.
 Most of the library’s restored printed music books and scores--a top recovery priority--were back on the library’s shelves, on schedule, by the end of that summer.
 Projects at the Recover Center continued into early 2016.

-In summary, the Recovery Center was a grand innovation born of necessity and through it a great deal has been accomplished under challenging and extraordinary circumstances.
-It was the foundation for a mammoth library recovery and rebuilding effort.
+In summary, the Recovery Center was a grand innovation born of necessity and through it a great deal was accomplished under challenging and extraordinary circumstances.
+It was the foundation for a mammoth library rebuilding effort.